insin/nwb/docs/Configuration.md

 The name of the global variable the UMD build will export.

-You will be prompted to configure this when initially creating a React component or web module.
+You will be prompted to configure this if you choose to enable a UMD build when creating a React component or web module with `nwb new`.

 #### `karma`: `Object`